arvind6599/datastory/index.md

     Gen Z (post-Millennial) (circa 1997 to 2012)
     Gen X (circa 2013+)

  To ultimately analyse movie experience over time, we examine the number of movies each leading actor/actress had starred in as lead before each movie which inter alia reveals how their career has progressed over time.
-If a an actor is led or not, is determined by IMDB - our data source for this analysis.
+If a an actor is a lead or not, is determined by IMDB - our data source for this analysis.
 Looking at the graph "Average Actor Movie Experience Before Movie Start", we can clearly see that the trend for having more experienced actors in a cast is certainly there.
 This is, however, the overall view.
 Therefore, unexperienced actors do not necessarily need to worry to not be picked for roles.
 Or should they?
 The answer is as often: it depends.
 In this case it depends on the genre which the graph "Average Actor Movie Experience Before Movie Start Per Genre" proves.

 ![movie_experience_per_genre](data/analysis-over-time/average%20actor%20movie%20experience.png)